tsathoqqua/limadocs/docs/source/mudlib/description.rst

 .. c:function:: string show_in_room()

-Return a string appropriate for inclusing in a room long description.
+Return a string appropriate for including in a room long description.
 Note that duplicatep() objects return nothing.